 In a mad panic I grabbed a tripod, got set up again and then took a deep breath – and just watched.
 Floating, dancing, swirling – the display was breathtaking.
 Pictures capture the colours but not the feeling.
 Time disappears.
 An hour floats by.
 I try to capture a little of what I was see.

 And then they’re all but gone.
-I feel a deep sense of gratitude inside.
+I feel a deep sense of gratitude inside that I’ve seen the Yukon northern lights.
 I’m riding a high.

 If you want to see the northern lights in the Yukon